Mariners vs. Rangers Player Props Betting Odds

 Garcia Stats

-- Garcia heads into this game looking to extend his three-game hit streak.
-During his last five outings he is batting .333 with a double.
+- Garcia has picked up at least one hit in four straight games.
+During his last five outings he is batting .333 with a double, a walk and an RBI.

 Garcia Recent Games